 Goat Industry Profile

 There is an increasing demand for goat meat, also known as chevon.
-Compared to beef, pork and chicken, chevon is healthier, as it has lower calories, cholesterol and saturated fat.
-The goat carcass, following the Philippine National Standard, is divided into six large wholesale cuts such as shoulder, rib, loin, leg, breast and shanks.
+Compared to beef, pork and chicken, chevon is healthier, as it has lower calories, cholesterol, and saturated fat.
+Following the Philippine National Standard (PNS), the goat carcass is divided into six large wholesale cuts such as shoulder, rib, loin, leg, breast, and shanks.
 Chevon can be sold as fresh or chilled.
-If chilled, it must be kept at 0 to 4 degrees Celsius to prevent bacterial growth.Ā
+If chilled, it must be kept at 0 to 4 degrees Celsius (ā) to prevent bacterial growth.Ā

 Halal principles are also being incorporated in some of the goat production in the Philippines.
 For a goat to be considered as halal-compliant, the halal principles should be observed in the whole process of the production.
-Halal principles are based on religious foundations and technical aspects of cleanliness, hygiene and good health.
-This includes guidelines on strategic grazing, housing system, health management and slaughtering procedures.
+Halal principles are based on religious foundations and technical aspects of cleanliness, hygiene, and good health.
+This includes guidelines on strategic grazing, housing system, health management, and slaughtering procedures.

 Problems in the Industry